 Chatbots — systems using artificial intelligence to process chat-based inputs, either text or speech, and respond in kind — have been around in various formats, both real (SmarterChild) and imagined (HAL 9000) for ages.
 Only recently, however, has the combination of AI advances and ubiquitous computing started to push them into the mainstream.
-With the launch of chatbot-enabled messaging platforms like Facebook’s recently launched Messenger Platform, chatbots now have the potential to reach huge audiences.
+With the launch of chatbot-enabled messaging platforms like Facebook’s Messenger or Slack bots, chatbots have the potential to reach huge audiences.

 Here’s what we currently see in the evolving world of chatbots: